BoykovaAntonyna/nikita-kickstarter/WHY-NOT.md

 ## Why do you use Compass, do we need it at all?

-At the moment I use Compass because of the feature to require SASS Globbing.
+At the moment I use Compass because of the feature to require SASS Globbing and SCSS Lint.
 If I could, I would use [grunt-sass](https://github.com/sindresorhus/grunt-sass) which ist based on [libsass](https://github.com/hcatlin/libsass) to get an immense performance boost in compiling SCSS to CSS.
 I hope the devs out there will implement a better partial-inclusion soon.
 Another issue: libsass won't properly compile @extends. :(

 ## Why `extends` instead of `placeholders` for the placeholders/extends folder?